PierrunoYT/claude-3-artifacts/README.md

    ```
    REACT_APP_OPENROUTER_API_KEY=your_api_key_here
    ```
+4. For development:
+   - Run `npm run dev` to start the React development server on port 3000
+5. For production or to test the full stack application:
-4. Build the project with `npm run build`
+   - Build the project with `npm run build`
-5. Start the server with `npm start`
+   - Start the server with `npm start`
-6. Open [http://localhost:3001](http://localhost:3001) in your browser
+   - Open [http://localhost:3001](http://localhost:3001) in your browser

 ## Technologies Used